February 25, 2019

 The Art of wine making and the mystery behind the Angel’s share

-Wine making, it has this classy French lifestyle image attached to this beverage.
-During the process of wine making, there is a curious phenomenon that happens when the wine is aging (sleeping the wooden barrels): the Angel’s share.
+Wine making is an ancient and sophisticated process where various factors can have an impact on the quality and taste.
+During the process of wine making, there is a curious phenomenon that happens when the wine is aging (sleeping the wooden barrels):

 What is the Angel’s share?

 The Angel’s share is the part of wine that evaporates in the air during the aging stage in the wooden barrels.

 Angels’ share is a term for the portion (share) of a wine or distilled spirit’s volume that is lost to evaporation during aging in oak barrels.
 The ambient humidity tends to affect the composition of this share.
 Drier conditions tend to make the barrels evaporate more water, strengthening the spirit.
 However, in higher humidity, more alcohol than water will evaporate, therefore reducing the alcoholic strength of the product.

 Humidity has a direct impact to the amount of Angel’s share and the quality and taste of the wine.
 Controlling the humidity will help wine makers to achieve the quality of wine without loosing in quantity with recurrent topping.